Theodo-UK/legendary-sniffle/README.md

 ### Database Migration

+For other users to see new db changes:

+1. Pull migrations from git, then run `yarn supabase db push`

+To make a change to db:

 1. In terminal, run `yarn supabase migration new <migration name>`
 2. Edit migration file `<123456_migration_name>.sql` to create table, add row etc.
 3. Terminal: `yarn supabase db push`
 4. Observe changes on app.supabase.com
 5. Push new migration files to git
-6. For other users to see changes, pull migrations from git, run `yarn supabase db push`

 ### Testing